Solar panels and selling back to the grid

 Solar energy you generate yourself, you use directly in your daily electricity consumption.
 Do you generate more power than you can use?
 Then that power is automatically returned to the energy company.
 You get a feed-in tariff for this, but more and more energy companies also charge you for the feed-in of power.

-How much netting yields depends on your supplier, your electricity consumption, the number of solar panels and the feed-in costs, among other things.
-You only pay consumption costs, energy tax, and VAT on the energy you use.
+How much money netting yields depends on various factors.
+For example: your supplier, your electricity consumption, the number of solar panels and whether you have to pay feed-in costs.
+You only pay consumption costs, energy tax, and VAT on the energy you consume.

 Netting to end

-The net metering scheme ends in (in Dutch).
+The netting scheme ends in .
 From then on, you will no longer be able to offset your bills.
 However, you will still receive compensation for electricity you feed back.
 You will benefit most if you use the self-generated electricity yourself as much as possible.
 Or store it in a home battery and use it at other times.

 Register for net metering

 Do you want to make use of the salderingsregeling?
-Then you are required to notify the power grid administrators that you have solar panels.
-You can notify them via the website energieleveren.nl (in Dutch).
-The notification consists of your contact details, plus information about your power installation: the meter number of your electricity meter and your solar panels' capacity.
-It is an offence not to notify your solar panels.
+Then you must register your solar panels at energieleveren.nl (in Dutch).
+It is an offence not to register your solar panels.
 Also, your energy supplier may decide not to compensate you for solar power you have put back in the grid.

 Schemes for the purchase of solar panels